Nacho114/containers/arch_dev/README.md

 2. Make fish open on login

-- Note csch was not working!
+- Note csch was not working to add the default shell, even though it should be supported!
 It was adding the shell to the root user if I look at `/etc/passwd`

 Add the following to .bashrc